NVIDIA/MatX/docs_input/build.rst

 MatX in Offline Environments
 =============
 The MatX build system and CPM provide an easy-to-use mechanism to build projects using MatX in computing environments that do not have access to the internet.
-As described earlier, CPM provides a convenient mechanism to identify and locally cache all of the required thirdparty dependencies, which can then be packaged and delivered to offline systems manually.
+As described earlier, CPM provides a convenient mechanism to identify and locally cache all of the required third-party dependencies, which can then be packaged and delivered to offline systems manually.
 It is easy to package a build of MatX in preparation of deployment to closed area, all you need is an internet-enabled computer to prepare your package.
 The steps below outline the process for preparing your package, compressing it for transfer to your system, and building on the offline system.